-74. The Committee, while welcoming the National Plan of Action for the "Social Integration of Children and Women Depending on the Street", remains concerned at the high number of street children in the State party and at the lack of coordinated activities in this area.
-The Committee is further concerned at the information that an high percentage of street children are regularly exploited through prostitution, and that these children lack the most basic human rights, including an adequate standard of health, food, housing and education.
+74. While welcoming the National Plan of Action for the Social Integration of Children and Women Dependent on the Street, the Committee remains concerned at the high number of street children in the State party and at the lack of coordinated activities in this area.
+The Committee is further concerned at the information that a high percentage of street children are regularly exploited through prostitution, and that these children lack the most basic human rights, including an adequate standard of health, food, housing and education.

-- a) carry out a comprehensive study to assess the scope, nature and causes of the presence of street children in the country in order to develop a comprehensive policy, including at local level, for their prevention and reduction; - b) provide street children with recovery and social reintegration services as well as with adequate nutrition, housing, necessary healthcare and educational opportunities; - c) facilitate reunification of street children with their families, when in the best interests of the child; - d) continue to seek assistance from, inter alia, UNICEF.
+- (a) Carry out a comprehensive study to assess the scope, nature and causes of the presence of street children in the country in order to develop a comprehensive policy, including at local level, for their prevention and reduction; - (b) Provide street children with recovery and social reintegration services as well as with adequate nutrition, housing, necessary healthcare and educational opportunities; - (c) Facilitate reunification of street children with their families, when in the best interests of the child; - (d) Continue to seek assistance from, inter alia, UNICEF.